 Filing A Formal Complaint

-The University strongly encourages you to report incidents of sexual harassment, dating violence, domestic violence, stalking, or retaliation to the Title IX Coordinator.
+The University strongly encourages you to report incidents of sexual harassment, sexual assault, sexual exploitation, dating violence, domestic violence, stalking, or retaliation to the Title IX Coordinator.

 If you are a complainant, you are not required to file a formal complaint with the University; however, complainants have access to resources and information about the available options for filing a complaint.
 You can access supportive measures even if you choose not to file a formal complaint.